Don Meredith harassment inquiry should continue: Senate committee

-The Senate ethics committee says an investigation into sexual harassment and abuse of authority allegations against Don Meredith should continue.
+The Senate ethics committee says an investigation into workplace harassment and bullying allegations against Don Meredith should continue.

 The fact that Meredith is no longer a senator would usually put an end to such an inquiry, but the committee wants the Senate ethics watchdog to press ahead with the probe that began nearly two years ago.